Newsletter-June 23rd, 2025

 8:30 am, et

-Important.
-An indication of consumers’ willingness to spend.
+A measure of consumers’ ability to spend.
 Weakness may lead to lower mortgage rates.

 To unsubscribe, please hit "reply" and include unsubscribe in the subject line.